samu-workopen/learningwikibase/_articles/usecases.md

 [FactGrid](https://blog.factgrid.de/) is a Wikibase installation run by the Gotha Research Centre and hosted at the University of Erfurt.
 Using Wikimedia’s groundbreaking software — the software that is centrally used by Wikidata — we are trying to provide database services for historical research on a larger collaborative platform.
 FactGrid used QuickStatements for their Data Import.
 [Read about their experience](https://blog.factgrid.de/archives/811).

 # Open Data

+[personaldata.io](https://personaldata.io/) is a the integrative toolbox for addressing surveillance capitalism.
+They set up a wikibase instance.
+[How they work on it you can find here](https://forum.personaldata.io/t/an-example-uber-on-our-wiki/80).

 # Workshops & Events for Wikibase